Pennsylvania Unemployment Calculator

 Unemployment is computed and one half of what your weekly pay was at the time of the discharge up to your state's maximum benefit.
 You will have to verify with your state's unemployment office to see what the highest payout for your state is.
 For further details refer unemployment benefits article.

-You must register for employment search services with the Pennsylvania Careerlink® system within 30 days after you file your application for benefits.
+You must register for employment search services with the Pennsylvania CareerLink® system within 30 days after you file your application for benefits.
 If you are not already registered, create a Keystone ID and Password, using your complete Social Security number.
-Use your Keystone ID and Password.
-If you previously created a Keystone ID and Password, login and update your information to include your complete Social Security number and all applicable information.
+Use your Keystone ID and Password to login and to update relevant information.

 I am currently in another state, do the registration requirements affect me?

 Yes.
 You must register for employment search services in your local labor market in that state within thirty days after your Pennsylvania application for benefits is filed, but you must also register in the Pennsylvania CareerLink® system by the same deadline.